dclux/dsc-oslor-dplyr/readme.md

 ## dplyr::select

 Often you work with large datasets with many columns where only a few are actually of interest to you.
+You provide a name of a dataframe and list of variables you want to keep.

 `base`